 d) Providing education and mentorship in scholarship, research methods, and praxis to advance the goals of the Coalition;

-e) Supporting, publicizing, and sponsoring events at conferences;
+e) Supporting, publicizing, and sponsoring events at conferences, institutes, and symposia;

 f) Publishing a peer-reviewed journal on feminist and gender issues related to rhetoric and composition; the politics of the profession; and theoretical, pedagogical, and activist approaches to feminist work;

-h) Providing and performing services, including, but not limited to, planning, marketing, promotion, scheduling, development, advertising, and publicity, as they relate to providing the services and support detailed in a) through f) above.
+i) Providing and performing services, including, but not limited to, planning, marketing, promotion, scheduling, development, advertising, and publicity, as they relate to providing the services and support detailed in a) through h) above.

-i) Coordinating volunteer participation in support of the activities detailed in a) through h) above.
+j) Coordinating volunteer participation in support of the activities detailed in a) through i) above.

 2. Non-Profit Status.
 The Corporation, which is organized under the Non Profit Corporation Act of North Carolina shall operate exclusively for charitable and educational purposes and in a manner consistent with Chapter 55A of the General Statutes of North Carolina and Section 501(c)(3) and 170(c)(2) or their successor provision(s) of the Internal Revenue Code.
 This Corporation is organized exclusively for charitable, literary, and educational purposes, including for such purposes, the making of distributions to organizations that qualify under Section 501 (c)(3) and 170(c)(2) of the Internal Revenue Code, or any corresponding section of any future federal tax code.

 1. General Rights and Powers.
-The Corporation shall elect an Executive Board which shall have general power to control and manage the affairs and property of the Corporation in accordance with these Bylaws and the purposes of the Corporation.
-The Executive Board, with approval from the Advisory Board (defined below) on certain issues, is responsible for overall policy and direction of the Corporation and may delegate responsibility for day-to-day operations to individual Executive Board Directors or to Members of the Advisory Board as defined in Article III, Section 5.
-Specific powers of the Executive Board include but are not limited to:
+The Advisory Board shall elect an Executive Board which shall have general power to control and manage the affairs and property of the Corporation in accordance with these Bylaws and the purposes of the Corporation.
+The Executive Board, with approval from the Advisory Board (defined below) on certain issues, is responsible for overall policy and direction of the Corporation and may delegate responsibility for day-to-day operations to individual Executive Board Officers or to Members of the Advisory Board as defined in Article III, Section 5.
+Specific powers of the Executive Board include but are not limited to undertaking all corporate responsibilities:

 a) defining the mission, goals, and objectives of the Corporation, and assigning priorities among the goals and objectives when needed;